-The Civil and Environmental Engineering programs at UW-Platteville will prepare you take on some of society’s biggest challenges and help build a sustainable future.
+The Department of Civil and Environmental Engineering at UW-Platteville offers programs designed to prepare students to take on some of society’s biggest challenges and help build a sustainable future.

 Trusted, quality programs